Home Depot – financial resilience, risks, and stock valuation for 2026

 Home Depot’s business model combines mass retail with tailored services for both DIY consumers and professionals, leveraging a broad product range, in-store services, and digital channels to drive sustainable revenue growth.

-On 20 May, Home Depot released its Q1 FY2025 financial results, which ended on 4 May.
+On 20 May, Home Depot released its Q1 2025 results for the 2025 financial year, which covered the period ended 4 May.
 The key figures compared with the same period last year are as follows:

 • Revenue: 39.86 billion USD (+9%)